heathermiller/dist-prog-book/chapter/8/big-data.md

 ## 3. Big Data Ecosystem
 *Hadoop Ecosystem*

 Apache Hadoop is an open-sourced framework that supports distributed processing of large dataset.
-It involves a long list of projects that you can find in this table https://hadoopecosystemtable.github.io/.
+It involves dozens of projects, all of which are listed [here](https://hadoopecosystemtable.github.io/).
 In this section, it is also important to understand the key players in the system, namely two parts: the Hadoop Distributed File System (HDFS) and the open-sourced implementation of MapReduce model - Hadoop.

 <figure class="main-container">
   <img src="./hadoop-ecosystem.jpg" alt="Hadoop Ecosystem" />